essoduke/jQuery-tinyMap/README.md

 # jQuery-tinyMap

-This plugin will helping you to create the simple or complex Google Maps on the page.
+This plugin will help you to create simple or complex Google Maps on the page.

 For complete options, methods and examples (Traditional Chinese):